build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ![One day in Kanban land](images/figure2.png "Figure 2.
 One day in Kanban land by Henrik Kniberg")
 <br/>[[image source](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000)] by Henrik Kniberg, licensed under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/)

-This diagram in Figure 2 comes from **One day in Kanban land** by the always awesome Henrik Kniberg – you should bookmark it and check it out: [**_http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000_**](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000)
+This diagram in Figure 2 comes from [**One day in Kanban land**](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000), by the always-awesome Henrik Kniberg – you should bookmark it and check it out.

-A developer on one of my teams which is using Kanban once complained to me that the WIP limit seemed artificial, and that when he was ready to start new work it seemed silly to restrict him from doing so.
-That got me thinking about how to explain why do we limit WIP and how does limiting WIP help the team to get more stuff done.
-In this blog I will explain how
+A developer on one of my teams using Kanban once complained to me that the WIP limit seemed artificial, and that when he was ready to start new work it seemed silly to restrict him from doing so.
+That got me thinking about how to explain why we limit WIP and how limiting WIP helps teams get more stuff done.
+In this blog I will explain how:

 1. Limiting WIP improves flow, and helps us produce more quickly and reliably
 2. Limiting WIP drives collaboration, and gets the team working together